One place for the full loop

 Executive Summary Report

-- Financial exposure and liability estimates
+- Indicative financial exposure estimates (heuristic)

 - Strategic remediation recommendations